mohd-muddassir99/Credit_Card_Financial_Dashboard/README.md

 - **Customer Segmentation**: Segment customers based on demographics and behavior to tailor marketing strategies and improve customer engagement.

-## What I did in This Project🙆‍♂️:-
+## What I did in This Project🙆‍♂️ :-

 - **Data Importation**: Imported transaction and customer datasets into a SQL database.
 Ensured data integrity and accuracy during the import process.